Which of the following is a primary function of lipids in biologi... | Study Prep in Pearson+

 1

 Understand the primary functions of lipids in biological systems.
 Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
-Their roles differ significantly from proteins and nucleic acids.
+Their roles differ significantly from those of proteins and nucleic acids.

-Recognize that lipids are not involved in catalyzing biochemical reactions.
-This function is primarily carried out by enzymes, which are proteins.

-Identify that lipids do not transport oxygen in the blood.
-This role is performed by hemoglobin, a protein found in red blood cells.

-Clarify that lipids are not responsible for storing genetic information.
-This function is carried out by nucleic acids, such as DNA and RNA.

-Conclude that the primary function of lipids in biological systems is energy storage.
-Lipids, particularly triglycerides, are highly efficient molecules for storing energy due to their dense hydrocarbon chains, which release significant energy upon oxidation.
+Review the role of lipids in energy storage.
+Lipids, particularly triglycerides, are highly efficient molecules for storing energy due to their high caloric content (9 kcal per gram compared to 4 kcal per gram for carbohydrates and proteins).
+This makes them a primary energy reservoir in organisms.

+Compare the functions of lipids with the other options provided.
+Lipids do not encode genetic information; this is the role of nucleic acids (DNA and RNA).
+Lipids also do not catalyze biochemical reactions; enzymes, which are proteins, perform this function.
+Transporting oxygen in the blood is primarily the role of hemoglobin, a protein found in red blood cells.

+Recognize that the correct answer is 'Energy storage' because this is a well-established primary function of lipids in biological systems.
+Lipids are stored in adipose tissue and mobilized when energy is needed.

 Related Videos